syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Getting-Started.md

 'Initializing the PdfViewerControl
 Dim pdfDocumentView1 As PdfDocumentView = New PdfDocumentView()

-'Loading the document in the PdfViewerControl pdfDocumentView1.Load("Sample.pdf")
+'Loading the document in the PdfDocumentView pdfDocumentView1.Load("Sample.pdf")
-'Add PdfViewerControl to the Form Controls.Add(pdfDocumentView1)
+'Add PdfDocumentView to the Form Controls.Add(pdfDocumentView1)

 {% endhighlight %}